by Jack Wright

 The Senate by Esetera via Wikipedia, CC BY-SA3.0 cropped

-“Lunch rfefreshed” by Coca-Cola Museum, CC BY2.0 cropped
+“Lunch refreshed” by Coca-Cola Museum, CC BY2.0 cropped

 Jack has been with Guidepost for more than a decade now and sees no end to his association with The Dean.
 He travels around with his ubiquitous laptop, ready to pound it when a story hits him.
 He loves writing and doesn’t shy away from controversy; he could be mordant in his articles.

-Jack has a bachelor’s degree with Political Science for major.
+Jack has a bachelor’s degree with Political Science as major.